leontoeides/google_maps/README.md

 example, change `TransitCurrency::try_from(currency)` to `TransitCurrency::try_from(&currency)` or to `TransitCurrency::try_from(&*currency)` if its a `String` type.

-* 0.6.1: Cleaned up string usage.

-* 0.6.1: Added more restrictive `use` examples.

 * 0.6.0: 2020-02-29: Cleaned up the `mod` and `use` declarations.
 To glob import everything from google_maps into your module, you can use the